Galatians 5

 Galatians 5:11-13Called Unto Liberty

 Here is the tension Paul wants you to feel: you are free.
 Free from the Law.
 Free from the demand to justify yourself through your own efforts.
-But that freedom is not freedom to do whatever you want.
-It is freedom from slavery so that you can be free for a new master - Christ, and His purposes.
+And that freedom carries a direction: freedom from slavery so that you can be free for a new master - Christ, and His purposes.
 The flesh (sarx), your human nature apart from the Spirit, will always try to turn liberty into license.
 "I'm free, so I can indulge myself."
 But that is a lie.
 That is trading one slavery for another - the slavery to self-will and desire.

-The corrective is not a new set of rules.
-It is love.
+The corrective is love.
 "By love serve one another."
 The Law commanded you to love your neighbor - but you could (and did) obey that command with a resentful or legalistic heart.
-Love is not a law; it is a disposition.
+Love is a disposition, something the heart freely chooses.
 When you are freed from the Law, you are freed to ask, "How can I genuinely love this person?
 What do they need?
 What can I give?"
 Serving in love is voluntary, from the heart, because you have been loved by Christ and that love flows out of you into others.

 Galatians 5:14The Law Fulfilled in One Word